 The financial reports are presented in Swedish kronor (SEK), which is the functional currency of the Parent Company.
 Unless otherwise indicated, all amounts are rounded off to the nearest million.
 Figures in the reports are based on a consolidation system in SEK thousands.
 By rounding the numbers in tables, totals may not always equal the sum of the included rounded numbers.
-Assets and liabilities are reported at their historical acquisition value, except for certain financial assets and liabilities reported at fair value.
-Financial assets and liabilities reported at fair value comprise derivative instruments and financial asset classified as financial assets reported at fair value through profit and loss or as financial assets classified as held for sale are reported at sheld for sale as of the date certain events confirm the assets or group of assets are held for sale.
+Assets and liabilities are reported at their historical acquisition value, except for certain financial assets and liabilities and biological assets that are reported at fair value.
+Financial assets and liabilities reported at fair value comprise derivative instruments and financial assets classified as financial assets reported at fair value through profit and loss or as financial assets available for sale.
+Biological assets refer to forest plantations.
+Assets and groups of assets classified as held for sale are reported as held for sale as of the date certain events confirm the assets or group of assets are held for sale.
 Assets held for sale are reported at the lower of carrying value and fair value adjusted for selling costs.